All About Diastasis Recti Abdominus (tummy muscle separation)

 What else should I check?

-Come to Wisdom Physiotherapy for your 6-week postnatal check-up with a post-graduate trained women’s health physiotherapist and we will do the following:
+Come to Wisdom Physiotherapy for your 6-week postnatal check-up with a women’s health physiotherapist and we will do the following:

-- Thorough subjective and objective assessment (current and past history) to see if you have any symptoms or risk factors of abdominal or pelvic floor problems
+- Thorough assessment (current and past history) to see if you have any symptoms or risks of abdominal or pelvic floor problems

 - Use real-time ultrasound to see your lower abdominals and pelvic floor lift and check your technique.
 If required an internal examination can be completed.

-- Education on what specific abdominal and pelvic floor exercises you may require and how to incorporate these into your current exercise and daily routine.
+- Education on what specific exercises you may require and how to incorporate these into your current exercise and daily routine.

 - Discuss any pelvic floor, bladder or bowel symptoms and give you advice on how to manage these issues.